swiped/php-handbal-webservice-api/readme.md

 See the documentation on http://www.onswebbond.nl/userfiles/knkv/webservice.zip

-You need a subscription to the Onsweb Clubplugin for KNKV: http://www.onswebbond.nl/
+You need a subscription to the Onsweb Clubplugin for Handbal: http://www.onswebbond.nl/

 > Note: the API limits unique requests to 1 per hour.
 See Cache usage below.